Prepare to enroll devices and deliver resources

 Set up an Apple Push Notification service (APNs) certificate for iOS devices

 Endpoint Management requires an Apple Push Notification service (APNs) certificate from Apple to enroll and manage iOS devices.
-Endpoint Management also requires an APNs certificate if you plan to use push notifications for Secure Mail for iOS.
+Endpoint Management also requires an APNs certificate for Secure Mail for iOS push notifications.

 To obtain a certificate from Apple requires an Apple ID and developer account.
 For details, see the Apple Developer Program website.